TrIM, Triangular Input Movement Systolic Array for Convolutional Neural Networks: Architecture and Hardware Implementation: Introduction

 The main contributions of this work can be summarized as follows: \begin{itemize} \item A high-level scalable TrIM-based AI hardware architecture is presented.
-It incorporates 7 cores, each consisting of 24 slices of $3\times3$ PEs. \item A reconfigurable shift-register buffer is presented.
+This includes innovative TrIM Slices that implement the dataflow by a hardware perspective.
+In order to execute CLs, these slices are arranged in 7 cores, each consisting of 24 slices of $3\times3$ PEs.
+The cores compress psums spatially and the memory bandwidth is fully utilized by reading inputs once and broadcasting them to the different cores.
+Finally, different slices may cooperate with each other to manage large kernel sizes. \item A reconfigurable shift-register buffer is presented.
 It handles different ifmap sizes for optimal SA utilization.
-This unlocks the TrIM-based architecture to cope with all the CLs of a generic CNN, being run-time reconfigured. \item We perform a design space exploration for the VGG-16 CNN using a TrIM-based analytical model, where throughput, memory size and I/O bandwidth are considered. \item An FPGA-based implementation is presented to characterize the TrIM architecture in terms of resource occupation, performance, power and energy.
+This unlocks the TrIM-based architecture to cope with all the CLs of a generic CNN, being run-time reconfigured.
+Additionally, it is worth pointing out that the use of shift-register buffers and the data broadcasting at the top level allow the architecture to manage the memory bottleneck at different hierarchical levels. \item We perform a design space exploration for the VGG-16 CNN using a TrIM-based analytical model, where throughput, memory size and I/O bandwidth are considered. \item An FPGA-based implementation is presented to characterize the TrIM architecture in terms of resource occupation, performance, power and energy.
+VGG-16 and AlexNet CNNs are considered, allowing validation on different ifmap and kernel sizes.
 Comparisons with Eyeriss and state-of-the-art FPGA architectures are also presented, in order to highlight the benefits offered by the TrIM-based architecture. \end{itemize}

 The rest of the paper is organized as follows: in Section II state-of-the-art hardware implementation of SAs are reviewed; the TrIM-based hardware architecture is introduced in Section III; a design space analysis is presented in Section IV, considering throughput, I/O bandwidth and on-chip memory size; Section V reports the hardware implementation results, as well as comparisons with previous works; finally, conclusions are drawn in Section VI, with insights for future work.